Loot (TV series)

 Loot is an American comedy television series created by Matt Hubbard and Alan Yang that premiered on June 24, 2022, on Apple TV+.
+It follows newly single Molly Wells, whose divorce from her tech billionaire ex-husband has made her the third-wealthiest woman in the US, as she decides to run the day-to-day work of the charitable foundation she forgot she founded, much to its employees' chagrin.

-The series stars Maya Rudolph, Michaela Jaé Rodriguez, Joel Kim Booster, Ron Funches and Nat Faxon, and received generally positive reviews.
-In July 2022, the series was renewed for a second season.
+The show stars Maya Rudolph, Michaela Jaé Rodriguez, Joel Kim Booster, Ron Funches, and Nat Faxon.
+It has received generally positive reviews.
+In July 2022, it was renewed for a second season, which premiered on April 3, 2024.
+In July 2024, it was renewed for a third season which premiered on October 15, 2025.